-“Darrell and JD are your friends.
+“Trevor and CJ are your friends.
 I’m not your friend.
 I fucking hate you.
 Get out of the ring.”

 I get out of the ring.

-Jimmy calls me back in for a guy named Rory to work a heat on me.
+Marilyn calls me back in for a guy named Jamal to work a heat on me.
 His job is to look dominant, own the ring while he beats me up.
 My job is to react as if his strikes are real, to gain sympathy from an imaginary audience.
 The heat is the equivalent of the ‘deathtrap’ in film.
 The scene where Goldfinger has Bond shackled, torturing him by laser.
 But through a fatal flaw on the villain’s part and (or) deus ex machina, the hero escapes and overcomes his foe.
-With Rory dominant, he g-walks around monologuing to the gym walls.
-In a match situation this would be where I make my comeback but Jimmy yells, “Stop!”
+With Jamal dominant, he g-walks around monologuing to the gym walls.
+In a match situation this would be where I make my comeback but Marilyn yells, “Stop!”

-We’re motionless while he addresses Rory, “Your movement is awful.
+We’re motionless while he addresses Jamal, “Your movement is awful.
 You look like a fucking robot.”

-Rory takes it with a sad dignity because the thing about Jimmy is he’s always right.
+Jamal takes it with a sad dignity because the thing about Marilyn is he’s always right.